BlocProtocol/BLOC-wiki/docs/guides/Bounty-Program.md

 ### Task & Reward

-Most of the bounty programm right now is simple task like writing a blog post about [BLOC.MONEY](https://bloc.money).
+Most of the bounty programm right now is simple task like writing a blog post about BLOC.
 Posting a video on Youtube or simple translation services.
 Make sure to check [The BOUNTY page](https://bloc.money/bounty) daily not miss any bounty mission.

 ## How to claim a bounty